wp-plugins/bridgedd/readme.txt

 BridgeDD will create a new directory on your system called **bridgedd**, and it will be at the same directory level as the WordPress **wp-content** directory.
 This directory will contain files that allow BridgeDD to upgrade you to new versions without the hassles you would encounter when upgrading other bridge plugins.

 = Installation instructions =
-1. Upload the _bridgedd.zip_ file via the Install Plugins interface
+1. **If you have installed a PHP cache extension such as _APC_, _OPcache_, _XCache_, or _eAccelerator_, disable it!**
-2. If you have installed a PHP cache extension such as _APC_, _OPcache_, _XCache_, or _eAccelerator_, temporarily disable it
+2. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, **deactivate it**
-3. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, deactivate it
+3. In a separate tab/window, log in to phpBB with your admin/founder account
-4. In a separate tab/window, log in to phpBB with your admin/founder account
+4. Upload the _bridgedd.zip_ file via the Install Plugins interface
 5. Activate the BridgeDD plugin
 6. Select your phpBB installation in BridgeDD Settings
 7. Verify that the displayed URL and board preview are correct, and click **Save Changes**
 8. Select the remaining BridgeDD settings options, and click **Save Changes** again
 9. Close the tab/window to phpBB
-10. Re-enable your PHP cache entension
+10. Re-enable your PHP cache extension

 == Frequently Asked Questions ==